Cytisi scoparii herba

 This section has been translated automatically.

-Cytisi scoparii herba, also known as broomwort, is a drug monographed by Commission E, among others, which is used in herbal medicinal products.
+Cytisi scoparii herba, also known as broomwort, is a drug monographed by Commission E and others, which is used in herbal medicinal products.
 It is used for cardiovascular complaints.

 Empirical medicine: mild cardiac arrhythmia, cardiac insufficiency with reduced pulse, low blood pressure, circulatory regulation disorders